Class Ordering<T>

 public <E extends T> java.util.List<E> sortedCopy(java.lang.Iterable<E> elements)

-sorted by this ordering; use this only when the resulting list may need further modification, or may containnull
+Returns a mutable list containingelementssorted by this ordering; use this only when the resulting list may need further modification, or may containnull.
+The input is not modified.
+The returned list is serializable and has random access.Unlike

-, this method does not discard elements that are duplicates according to the comparator.
-The sort performed is stable, meaning that such elements will appear in the returned list in the same order they appeared inelements
+Sets.newTreeSet(Iterable), this method does not discard elements that are duplicates according to the comparator.
+The sort performed is stable, meaning that such elements will appear in the returned list in the same order they appeared inelements.Performance note: According to our benchmarking on Open JDK 7,

 -